CaptainCrowbar/prion-lib/rs-core/common.md

 * `using` **`WcharEquivalent`** `= [char16_t or char32_t]`
 * `using` **`WstringEquivalent`** `= [std::u16string or std::u32string]`

-These are defined to reflect the encoding represented by `wchar_t` ad `std::wstring`.
+These are defined to reflect the encoding represented by `wchar_t` and `std::wstring`.
 Systems where wide strings are neither UTF-16 nor UTF-32 are not supported.